knbz/security-advisor/custom.md

   </tr>
   <tr>
     <td>Optional: <code>card: order</code></td>
-    <td>The order in which the card are displayed within the specified section.
-The order is specified in range 1 - 6.
+    <td>The order in which the card is displayed within the specified section.
+The order is specified in range <code>1 - 6</code>.
 If you choose a number that already is already applied to another card, the creation fails.
 You receive an error message that states "Given order is already taken by other card in section."
 If the order provided is greater than the current number of cards plus 1, then the card creation will fail with the error "Order of the card cannot be more than existing number of cards plus one in a section."
-For example, if you currently have 2 cards and are creating another, you could not specify 5 in the card order because all together, you will have 3 cards total.
+For example, if you currently have two cards and are creating another, you could not specify <code>5</code> in the card order because all together, you will have three cards total.
 If the order for the cards is not specified, they are arranged alphabetically in the assigned section.</td>
   </tr>
   <tr>
     <td><code>card: title</code></td>
     <td>The title that you want your card to have.
-Maximum characters: 28</td>
+Maximum characters: <code>28</code></td>
   </tr>
   <tr>
     <td><code>card: subtitle</code></td>
     <td>The subtitle that you want your card to have.
-Maximum characters: 30</td>
+Maximum characters: <code>30</code></td>
   </tr>
   <tr>
     <td><code>card: finding_note_names</code></td>